mridul037/mridul037/README.md

 **Quote of the hour:**

-The most important part of writing a program is designing the data structures.
+The purpose of software engineering is to control complexity, not to create it.

-~ Dan Bricklin
+~ Pamela Zave
 <pre>

 </pre>